gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-text-texture.md

 They generate textures with your HTML content and all the various styles you've applied and as long as that content doesn't change they can just render the texture again when you scroll etc..
-Of course if you're updating things all the time then this techinque might get a little bit slow because re-generating the textures and re-uploading them to the GPU is a relatively slow operation.
+Of course if you're updating things all the time then this technique might get a little bit slow because re-generating the textures and re-uploading them to the GPU is a relatively slow operation.

-In [the next article we'll go over a techinque that is probably better for cases where things update often](webgl-text-glyphs.html).
+In [the next article we'll go over a technique that is probably better for cases where things update often](webgl-text-glyphs.html).

 <div class="webgl_bottombar">